stephaneVercouillieBMID/slate/source/workingVersion.html.md

 The Authentication Response includes a `code` parameter, a one-time authorization code that your server can exchange for an ID token.
 Your server makes this exchange by sending an HTPS `POST`request.
 The `POST` request is sent to the token endpoint, which you should retrieve from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the **token_endpoint** key.
 The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/token`.

-<aside class="success">Which information must be present to contact Token Endpoint?</aside> Request MUST be a POST, not a GET request.
+<aside class="success"> To reach out Token Endpoint;Request MUST be a POST, not a GET request.
 In header the Content-Type : application/x-www-form-urlencoded  MUST be added

 <aside class="success">Do you need an App Client Secret on the OpenID client?</aside> OpenID allows multiple ways for authentication as a Service Provider.
 BMID only supports private_key_jwt as client authentication method with all the SSL requirements exposed via JWKSet, use the corresponding private key to encrypt/sign and decrypt/validate exchanged information.
 So other authentication methods such client_secret (Open ID Connect default method but the less secured one are not supported since they are considered less secure.